-This course deals with the theoretical and practical aspects of designing dissertation research and successfully defending the design in a proposal hearing.
-The purpose of the course is to assist doctoral students through the proposal and dissertation writing processes.
-Students can register for this course, with chair approval, and begin working on dissertation design, research, and writing.
+This set of courses deals with the theoretical and practical aspects of designing dissertation research and successfully defending the design in a proposal hearing.
+The purpose of the courses is to assist doctoral students through dissertation the proposal and writing processes.
+Students can register for these courses, with chair approval, and begin working on dissertation design, research, and writing.
 Additional Dissertation Advisement courses will be required throughout the dissertation advisement, and will be considered 0 credit courses.